-If you are a follower of Christ, you have many brothers; 'For whoever does the will of My Father who is in Heaven, he is My brother and sister and mother' (Matthew 12:50), 'And stretching out His Hand toward His disciples, He said, 'Behold My mother and My brothers!' ' (Matthew 12:49).
+If you follow Christ, you have lots of kin; 'For whoever does the will of My Father Who is in Heaven, he is My brother and sister and mother' (Matthew 12:50), 'And stretching out His Hand toward His disciples, He said, 'Behold My mother and My brothers!' ' (Matthew 12:49).

-We don't have to look further than Jesus' Own Words to see how we are to treat them.
+We don't have to look further than His Words to see how He requires us to treat them.

 Mistakes?
 'Why do you look at the speck that is in your brother's eye, but do not notice the log that is in your own eye?'
 (Matthew 7:3).

 Forgiveness?
 'Then Peter came and said to Him, 'Lord, how often shall my brother sin against me and I forgive him?
 Up to seven times?'
 Jesus said to him, 'I do not say to you, up to seven times, but up to seventy times seven' ' (Matthew 18:21-22).